pattjoshi/interview-Q-A/oops.md

 # [Final Keyword](https://www.javatpoint.com/final-keyword)

-- The final keyword in java is **used to restrict the user.**
+- The "final" keyword in Java is used to indicate that a variable, method, or class cannot be modified.
-- Final can be:
-    - variable
-    - method
-    - class

 - If we declare a variable as final then we can not change it value.
 - If we declare a method as final then we can not override it.
 - If we declare a class as final then we can not inherit it.